Semilinear elliptic problems in $\mathbb{R}^N$: the interplay between the potential and the nonlinear term: Preliminaries

 \begin{proof} First of all we observe that as a direct consequence (\ref{level}) and (\ref{supmpl}), $c\leq d$.
 Furthermore, arguing as in the proof of Lemma \ref{ps},

 Consequently $ \|u\|^2 \leq K^{-1}\left[ c +C\vert B_R(0)\vert\right] \leq K^{-1}\left[ d + C\vert B_R(0)\vert\right]. $ \end{proof}

-\begin{remark} If we suppose $(f_3)$ with $S_0= 0$, the estimate provided by Corollary \ref{2kd} does not depend on the value of $R$.
-Indeed, since in this case the constant $C$ given by (\ref{estamrab}) is zero, we have $\|u\|^2 \leq K^{-1}d$ . \end{remark}
+\begin{rem} If we suppose $(f_3)$ with $S_0= 0$, the estimate provided by Corollary \ref{2kd} does not depend on the value of $R$.
+Indeed, since in this case the constant $C$ given by (\ref{estamrab}) is zero, we have $\|u\|^2 \leq K^{-1}d$ . \end{rem}